• Skip to primary navigation

 Shakerato

 Now, this is a very interesting name, isn’t it?
-If you’re curious to know what a “shakerato” is, it is essentially an iced coffee beverage, prepared the Italian way.
+If you’re curious to know what a “shakerato” is, it is essentially an iced coffee beverage.
 It features freshly ground coffee beans shaken with ice before being decanted in a stylish martini glass.
 When you’re sweating it out on a hot day in Italy, this is the drink you need to get your hands on!

 Corretto